jsdelivr/globalping-cli/README.md

 #### Learn about available flags
 Most commands have shared and unique flags.
 We recommend that you familiarize yourself with these so that you can run and automate your network tests in powerful ways.

-Simply run the command you want to learn more about with the `--help` flag:
+Simply execute the command you want to learn more about with the `--help` flag:

 `globalping [command] --help`